 Note: This table presents the regression output from an ordinary least squares regression using the Log(Hourly Wage) as a dependent variable.
 Each observation is an employment contract.
 Log(Labor HHI) is the logarithm of the Herfindalh-Hirschman index for the labor market, as described in equation 2.2.
 A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-There are five different specifications: (i) with time and occupation fixed effects, (ii) with time and market fixed effects (commuting zone by occupation) fixed effects, (iv) with time, market, and firm fixed effects, and (v) with time, market, firm, and individual fixed effects.
 The log-log specification was used because the data presents a natural linear relationship under this form.
 The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (5): ceteris paribus, a 10% increase in labor market concentration lowers wages by approximately $-0.00198 \times 0.01 = 0.01\%$.